IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 **NOTES:**

 - Several items indicate "Act for IVI", the point is that the authority level is intrinsic in the credential.
 Typically, IVI is a customer and the credential only serves to identify and authorize IVI.
-- Several credentials include "designee" as possible backup.
+- Several credentials are listed as not being restricted.
 These are less restricted than others and may be made available to trusted people working on IVI Foundation business.
+They are not limited to the designated owner and backup, although the owner/backup are responsible for managing them as described below.
 - Credentials with a primary owner of the President may be utilized at the discretion of the IVI BoD
 - Credentials with a primary owner of the TC Chair may be utilized at the discretion of the IVI Technical Committee
 - Credentials with a primary owner of the Treasurer may be utilized at the discretion of the IVI BoD